guckstift/crispy/docs/crispy-0.5.md

 declared inside another function it can not access the local variables of the outer function, only top level variables.

+After the functions name a comma-separated list of parameters (`params`) might be declared inside `(` and `)`.
+These are declared inside the local scope of the function like its local variables.

 A function `IDENT` is basically just a variable pointing to a function object.
 Therefore it could be reassigned to a different value or it could be passed to another variable or array item.